 Manually feeding data into your new system is tedious and inefficient.
 Instead, select a platform that allows you to simply import all of your current customer database via a simple CSV file, saving you time and effort.

 Your new solution should accommodate your business’ needs and offer a variety of payment plan options so you can bill your customers any day of the week at different rates through a variety of payment methods.
 Moreover, options should be available to ensure your business receives its money at a convenient time of the week or month to ensure steady cash-flow.

 - Ways to enhance your service.

 Your subscription billing service should work alongside your current operational processes to help improve them.
 For example, the ability to sign up customers anytime, on any device, with online sign-up forms which feature your branding will significantly help your sales team, while providing a superior customer experience.

 - Automation capabilities.

-The Ezypay platform is an example of a subscription-billing platform which offers these five features to help you and your team transition over.
+The Ezypay platform is an example of a subscription billing service which offers these five features to help you and your team transition over.

-Not sure where to start in rolling out an automated subscription billing solution?
+Not sure where to start in rolling out an automated subscription billing service?

 Read about the key considerations to be made when implementing an automated billing solution with our series of free Subscription Billing for Small Business Checklists, to help you prepare for and roll-out subscription billing successfully in your business.